zzj-bj/SCHISM_Z/README.md

 - **learning_curves.png**: Displays the loss and metrics values as a function of the epochs.
 - **model_best_{metric(s)}.pth**: Contains the best model weights based on each metric specified in the INI file.
 - **model_best_loss.pth**: Contains the best model weights based on the loss value.
-- **test/train/val_indices.txt**: Records the indices of images and masks used for training, validation, and testing.
+- **test/train/val_indices.txt**: Saves the indices of images and masks used for training, validation, and testing.
 These indices are formatted as `[dataset subfolder][image or mask number in the folder]`.
 For example, if you have 5,000 image/mask pairs, but `num_samples` is set to 3,000 and `val_split` is 0.8, then 2,400 indices will be recorded in `train_indices.txt`, 600 in `val_indices.txt`, and the remaining 2,000 in `test_indices.txt`.

 ---
 ## :heart_on_fire: Contributions